 Lunch Detention: This disciplinary action may be assigned from 1 day - the remainder of the semester.
-Students will retrieve their lunch from the cafeteria, walk to the Lecture Hall, eat their lunch, and work on school assignments for 1-hour.
-Failure to serve an assigned, disciplinary Lunch Detention will result in additional discipline at the discretion of the Principal or Assistant Principal.
+Students will report directly to the Lecture Hall to sign-in, eat their lunch after being escorted to the cafeteria, and work on school assignments for 1- hour.
+Failure to serve an assigned Lunch Detention or follow Lunch Detention expectations will result in additional discipline at the discretion of the Principal or Assistant Principal.